10 Tips to Prevent Food Waste Now in Family Meals

 Some countries have integrated food waste awareness and prevention into school curricula to teach the younger generation the importance of sustainability and reducing waste.

-Example: In France, food waste education is included in school programs as part of the broader push toward and
+Example: In France, food waste education is included in school programs as part of the broader push toward environmental education and sustainability.

 Involve the Whole Family in Waste Reduction